“Your most unhappy customers are your greatest source of learning.”– Bill Gates

 Not-so-good response: I can see that you are very angry.
 Let me take a look.

 Better response (focusing on validating the user): Wow, three times!
 That would bother me too!
 I can see why you’re frustrated.
 Let me pull up your site and take a closer look at this.
-Meanwhile, can you tell me if something different is happening compared to the last time you reported this?
+Meanwhile, can you tell me more about when this started happening?

 When a customer is angry, deeply acknowledge their experience and then lean heavily on becoming curious.
 Ask them questions.
 Learn why they feel the way they do or learn more about the problem.